xiangjianmeng/display-evm-stack/README.md

    mkdir traces
    cp ${path}/okexchain/tools/_cache_evm/traces/${txhash} ./traces
    ```

+9. Find trace file in `./tools/_cache_evm/traces` according to the `txhash` and copy it to `./traces` of current repository

-6. Copy abi of test2.sol from remix to `./build/contracts/test2.abi` and the same to test1.sol
+10. Copy abi of test2.sol from remix to `./build/contracts/test2.abi` and the same to test1.sol

    ![image-20210218113915368](/Users/meng/Library/Application Support/typora-user-images/image-20210218113915368.png)